khaors/geocompr/main.md

 Software focus     Graphical User Interface   Code
 Reproduciblility   Minimal                    Maximal

-While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, with its 2000 history [@roller_eratosthenes_2010], and the narrower field of *Geographic Information System* (GIS) [@neteler_open_2008].
+While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, with its 2000 year history [@roller_eratosthenes_2010], and the narrower field of *Geographic Information System* (GIS) [@neteler_open_2008].
 Geography has played an important role in explaining and influencing humanity's relationship with the natural world^[A good example of this is Alexander von Humboldt's travels to South America, which laid the foundations for physical and plant geography [@wulf_invention_2015].
 ]